bnfour/proto-godot-repacker/README.md

 Allegedly working repacker for Godot resources, in a very blunt way.

 positional arguments:
-  resfile              Godot resource pack (.pck) or self-contained executable to patch replacements_folder  folder that holds replacement assets
+  resfile              Godot resource pack (.pck) or self-contained executable to patch IN-PLACE, remember to backup replacements_folder  folder that holds replacement assets

 options: